Megaport Terraform Provider Frequently Asked Questions (FAQs)

 The easiest way to find a location is with the location name in the Portal.

-However, data center location information information, such as name or site code, is subject to change in the API.
+However, data center location information, such as name or site code, is subject to change in the API.
 For reliable and stable Terraform configurations, we strongly recommend using the location ID instead of names or codes.
-The most up-to-date list of Megaport data center locations can be accessed through the GET /v3/locations API.
+For the most up-to-date list of Megaport data center locations, see Megaport Location IDs.

 For more information, see step 2 in Creating a Megaport Terraform Provider Configuration File.